In the Nightside Eclipse

-In the Nightside Eclipse is the first studio album and fourth official release by Norwegian black metal band Emperor, released in 1994 through Candlelight Records.
-It was their only album to feature drummer Faust and one-time bassist Tchort.
+In the Nightside Eclipse is the debut studio album by Norwegian black metal band Emperor, released in 1994 through Candlelight Records.
+It was their only album with drummer Faust and one-time bassist Tchort.
 Considered a landmark in the black metal scene, the album has been ranked by critics as one of the most influential albums of the genre.
-It also contains some of Emperor's best known tracks, "I Am the Black Wizards" and "Inno a Satana".
+It contains some of Emperor's best known tracks, "I Am the Black Wizards" and "Inno a Satana".